BimaAdhityaS/BimaAS/README.md

 # 👨‍💻 About Me:
-AN unndergraduate student in Computer Engineering at Universitas Pembangunan Nasional Veteran Jakarta.
+An undergraduate student in Computer Engineering at Universitas Pembangunan Nasional Veteran Jakarta.
 Have interest in Game Developer and full stack developer.
-Familiar with several IT tools/Program Language such as HTML, CSS, JavaScript, MySQL, Python, C#, Visual Studio Code, XAMPP and Unity Editor.
+Familiar with several IT tools/Program Language.
 A determined individual seeking to push their boundaries.

 - ♚ Love playing strategy games
 - 💣 Minesweeper is a daily breakfast 4 my braincell